Eschatologue/CM_wiki/docs/option/class-options/fighter-manoeuvre.md

 _**Cost:** 1 Superiority Die_

-When a creature misses you with a melee attack, you can use your Reaction and expend **one** Superiority Die to make a melee attack with a weapon or an Unarmed Strike against the creature.
+When a creature misses you with a melee attack, you can use your :rsc-r: Reaction and expend **one** Superiority Die to make a melee attack with a weapon or an Unarmed Strike against the creature.
 If you hit, add the Superiority Die to the attack's damage.

 ---